modelica/fmi-standard.org/pages/development.md

 The steering committee defines FMI policy, strategy, feature roadmap, and future FMI releases.
 Members are organizations that actively support FMI.
 Especially, a member has either to provide the FMI standard or part of it in a commercial or open source tool, and/or actively use FMI in industrial projects.

-Current Members of the Steering Committee: AVL List, BOSCH, Dassault Systemes, dSPACE, ESI ITI, IFP EN, Maplesoft, Modelon, QTronic, Siemens PLM
+Current Members of the Steering Committee: AVL List, BOSCH, Dassault Systemes, dSPACE, ESI ITI, Maplesoft, Modelon, QTronic, Siemens PLM

 ## Advisory Committee